 Not in an HOA – This rules out most of your condos and 95% of your newer homes.

-3 – Away from other Airbnbs – You have to be 660 feet away from another Airbnb.
-That’s pretty easy to find by searching Airbnbs on the map.
+660 ft away from other Short Term Rentals – That’s pretty easy to find by searching Airbnbs on the map.

-We can still manage your illegal Airbnb but we are not liable if you are shut down by an HOA or the local government.
+We can still manage your short term rental but we are not liable if you are shut down by an HOA or the local government.
 If for any reason, some government entity or local association prevents you from operating and Airbnb location, we will not be held accountable.

 - Limestone Investments must be “additionally insured” by your insurance company (this doesn’t cost you anything).

 - The property must be properly furnished.
 This spreadsheet has basic requirements.
 The more features, the more money.
 If you want to furnish your own property, go for it.
 We charge $2000 set up the basic furnishings and will provide you an estimate up front.
 There is a lot to furnishing a property.

 We charge 8% of the gross amount collected AND $500 to start up.